Local SEO Intermediate Updated 2026-03-22

 Will I lose reviews when merging duplicates?

 Google sometimes merges reviews when consolidating duplicate listings, but it’s not guaranteed.
 Document all reviews before initiating a merge.
-If reviews are lost, note that the ranking benefit from a consolidated listing typically outweighs the temporary review count reduction — and new review generation rebuilds quickly.
+If reviews are lost, note that the ranking benefit from a consolidated listing typically outweighs the temporary review count reduction.
+And new review generation rebuilds quickly.

 How do I prevent duplicate listings?